 A: The eye is an organ that collects light and sends it to the brain.
 The brain turns the light from the eye into pictures that allow people to see.
-The eye is made up of different parts.
+The eye is made up of many different parts.

 |Click to Enlarge

 The eyelids keep the eyes moist and shield them from light.
 The conjunctiva is a very thin membrane that covers the eyeball and lines the eyelids.
 It lets the eyelid blink easily without irritating the eye.
 The cornea covers and protects the iris, which is the colored part of the eye, and its main function is to focus light.
 The ciliary body is muscle tissue that has two functions.
 One is to make the aqueous fluid.
-The other is to help focus the eye (accommodation).
-The retina lines the inside of the eye that sends information from the eye to the brain, doing the work that helps people to see.
+The other is to help focus the eye.
+The retina lines the inside of the eye and sends information from the eye to the brain, doing the work that helps people to see.